lachrist/aran/README.md

 Aran is a npm module for instrumenting JavaScript code which enables amongst other things: profiling, tracing, sandboxing, and symbolic execution.
 Aran performs a source-to-source code transformation fully compatible with ECMAScript5 specification (see http://www.ecma-international.org/ecma-262/5.1/) and we are working toward supporting ECMAScript6 (see http://www.ecma-international.org/ecma-262/6.0/).
 To install, run `npm install aran`.

-Aran enables powerfull dynamic analysis by letting the user define syntactic traps that will be triggered while the program under scrutiny is being executed.
+In Aran, an analysis consists in a set of syntactic traps that will be triggered while the program under scrutiny is being executed.
 For instance, the expression `x + y` may be transformed into `aran.traps.binary('+', x, y)` which triggers the `binary` trap.
 Below we demonstrate how to analyze a monolithic JavaScript program using Aran.
-A GUI version of this demonstration is available [here](http://rawgit.com/lachrist/aran/master/glitterdust/demo.html).

 1. The file `target.js` is a monolithic JavaScript program that we want to analyze: